 Anki apparently has quite a powerful interface, but I've not investigated it much yet.
 I have a feeling we'll expand the way we use it in the future, but right now, it is serving Jaden very well.
 He's enjoying being able to review flashcards on the computer rather than with physical flashcards, and he doesn't even mind going through the deck more than once at each sitting (something that would likely never have happend with physical flashcards).
 I also appreciate that Anki records the time spent reviewing the cards, so I know for sure if he's actually been studying them.

-I don't know if we'll be sticking with Anki forever, but for now, I'm thoroughly pleased with it.
+I don't know if we'll be sticking with Anki forever, but for now, I'm thoroughly pleased that Jaden studies better with the flashcard software.

 We'll have to try this program.
 My kids would rather use a computer to review than flashcards – which will probably be lost.